 (1) Subject to this section and sections 6 and 7, this Act applies to any residential tenancy agreement entered into, renewed, extended, assigned or otherwise transferred after the commencement of this Act.

+(1A) This Act does not apply to a residential tenancy agreement that is a strata lease, within the meaning of the Strata Titles Act 1985.

+Note for this subsection:

+This subsection does not affect the application of this Act to a residential tenancy agreement that is a sublease of a strata lease.

 (2) This Act does not apply to any residential tenancy agreement in any of the following circumstances —

 (a) where the tenant is a party to an agreement for the sale and purchase of the premises, unless the period of the tenancy is one month or longer;